 The vineyard walk-in tent site is for campers who want a little extra privacy and don't mind walking a couple of minutes up a hill to the bathroom and parking area.
 The site is a flat spot below the fence, with the vineyard at your back and beautiful views of the surrounding BLM land and beyond to the west.
 The flat area is only 8X10 feet (about 3X3 meters), so it is not suitable for a large tent or multiple tents.
 Also, as it is about 300 feet from parking, down a hill, it is not suitable for campers with a lot of big, heavy items.

-Note that Yosemite Garden Camp is on a very rough dirt road.
-People do drive sedans up it, but higher clearance is highly recommended and 4-wheel drive is necessary in winter.
+Note that Yosemite Garden Camp is on a very rough dirt road, which gets worse every year.
+A higher clearance vehicle is highly recommended and 4-wheel drive is necessary in winter.
+Sedans often bottom out on this road and are not recommended.

 - Check in: After 2PM